abelinsky/pygma/docs/source/algorithms/policy_gradient.rst

 sets of environment's states and actions, recommended by our *policy*.
 Intuitively, we try to make "good" trajectories (with high *rewards*) more likely and "bad" trajectories (with low *rewards*) less likely.
+We try to increase the probabilities of choosing actions that lead to higher rewards, and decrease the probabilities of other actions.
 The whole math simply formalizes the notion of "trial and error".

 Mathematics